v2sCollections/City-of-Dreams/README.md

 - Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.
 - Item sliders are set to max by default for Drop, Stash and Sell actions.
 - You can now craft items while in combat.
+- You can tweak some of the interaction and loot marker visibility behavior.
+- You can mark any item in your inventory as a Junk so you will be able to sell all marked items at once using vendors "Sell Junk" option.
+- Increases time spans between sickness effects applied to V by The Relic.

 ### **[UI Improvements Include](https://)**